 Sorry!
 Page under construction.

-Aleksandra Tryniecka is a PhD student affiliated to Maria Curie-Skłodowska University, Lublin, Poland.
+Dr. Aleksandra Tryniecka has a PhD from Maria Curie-Skłodowska University, Lublin, Poland.
 Her PhD thesis concerns the female characters in the selected Victorian and neo-Victorian novels.
 During her studies, she was a trainee at the National and Kapodistrian University of Athens.
 Currently she is a volunteer in London Centre for Interdisciplinary Research and a Research Fellow in Athens Institute for Education and Research.
 While carrying out her research, she had a possibility and pleasure to work in several international teams.
 She is especially interested in the Brontë sisters’ and Oscar Wilde’s writings.
 In 2017 she illustrated the poetry volume Full Stop published by IRF Press.
 Aleksandra is also a co-editor of Crossing Borders: Gender and Culture, to be published by Cambridge Scholars Publishing.
 In her free time she writes poetry in order to accommodate her life with appropriate words.

 Dr. Melahat Kucukarslan Emiroglu holds a PhD degree in Interior Architecture.
 She is an Assistant Professor at Bahcesehir University, Istanbul teaching courses on Design Semiotics, Multi-functional and Complex Interiors, Participatory Design, Introduction to Interior (Architecture) and Design, Environmental and Human Factors, Current Design Approaches at undergraduate and graduate levels.
 Melahat ran several Interior Architectural Design and Furniture Design studios.
 She is the author of the book ‘Airport Interiors: Intercultural Communication Space Versus Non-place’ (2012).
 Her current research interests include design and semiotics, people and environment, memory in spatial experience; intertwining concepts of architecture, anthropology, ethnology and psychology, and additionally participatory design and community involvement approaches.